exercism/ruby/exercises/practice/gilded-rose/.docs/instructions.md

 Feel free to make any changes and add any new code as long as everything still works correctly (i.e., as long as the tests for existing features still pass).

+Note: you can assume that items always _start_ with a valid quality.
+In other words, the automated tests don't check what happens when an item has an initial quality above the maximum, or when a **_Sulfuras_** has an initial quality other than 80.

 ## 2. Add the new feature

 We have recently signed a supplier of **_Conjured_** items.